Frida Kahlo's studio at The Blue House with paints and pastels on a wooden desk, with a framed portrait of Diego Rivera

 While you’re in France do not hesitate to drop into the home of artist, Gustave Moreau.
 The painter lived in a spacious, multilevel apartment in the 9th-arrondissement.
 Moreau commissioned and paid for the building himself and it was completed in 1896, two years before his death.

-Frank Lloyd Wright – Chicago, USA
+Frank Lloyd Wright – Chicago, U.S.A.

 One of the top things to do in Chicago is to visit the home and studio of renowned American architect, Frank Lloyd Wright.
 His Oak Park abode and workspace is where he experimented in the early years of his career.
-It was here he gave birth to what is now known as the Prairie School of architecture.
+It was there he gave birth to what is now known as the Prairie School of architecture.

 May Gibbs – Sydney, Australia

-Children’s book author, illustrator and cartoonist, May Gibbs, is best known for incorporating native Australian flora and fauna in her works.
+Beloved Australian children’s book author, illustrator and cartoonist, May Gibbs, is best known for incorporating native Australian flora and fauna in her works.
 She and husband Bertram James Ossoli Kelly, commissioned their home on the shores of Neutral Bay, Sydney in 1922.

 Architect BJ Waterhouse designed the artist’s home and studio under her direction for a compact, convenient and cosy space.
 The resulting abode is Spanish Colonial on the outside with Arts and Crafts-style interiors.
 The modest house with beautiful, Sydney Harbour views, was dubbed “Nutcote”.